 Checking for early signs of complications

 - Eye checks - to detect problems with the retina (a possible complication of diabetes) which can often be prevented from getting worse.
 Increased pressure in the eye (glaucoma) is also more common in people with diabetes and can usually be treated.
-Read more about diabetic retinopathy.
+Read more in the separate leaflet Diabetic Retinopathy.

 - Blood tests - these include checks on kidney function, and other general tests.

 - Urine tests - these include testing for protein in the urine, which may indicate early kidney problems.
-Read more about diabetic kidney disease.
+Read more in the separate leaflet Diabetic Kidney Disease.

 - Foot checks - to help to prevent foot ulcers.
-Read more about diabetes, foot care and foot ulcers.
+Read more in the separate leaflet Diabetes, Foot Care and Foot Ulcers.

 - Tests for the sensation in your legs to detect early nerve damage.
-Read more about diabetic neuropathy and about diabetic amyotrophy.
+See the separate leaflets called Diabetic Neuropathy and Diabetic Amyotrophy.

 What are the possible complications of diabetes?

 For people with type 1 diabetes, high blood glucose levels can lead to acids called ketones in the bloodstream (this is called ketoacidosis).
-People with type 2 diabetes may develop a condition with very high blood glucose levels but no ketones (called hyperosmolar hyperglycaemic coma).
+Less commonly, people with type 2 diabetes may develop a condition with very high blood glucose levels but no ketones (called hyperosmolar hyperglycaemic coma).
 Either of these conditions can dangerously reduce the fluid in your body and both conditions need urgent treatment.